Introduction

 iOS 18 September, 2024 (expected)

-Steve Jobs decided in 2005 to make the Mac smaller for the iPhone, which prompted Scott Forstall's group to create iPhone OS.
+Steve Jobs decided in 2005 to make the Mac smaller for the iPhone, which prompted Scott Forstall’s group to create iPhone OS.
 The iPhone was first unveiled in January 2007; however, until the App Store opened in 2008, it was not possible to download third-party apps.
 By 2016, the shop has grown to include over 2 million apps.
-In addition to launching the in 2010 and the iPod Touch in 2007, Apple also relaunched iPhone OS as iOS in the same year.
-2015 saw the of the Apple Watch, which runs watchOS, an iOS derivative.
+In addition to launching the iPad in 2010 and the iPod Touch in 2007, Apple also relaunched iPhone OS as iOS in the same year.
+2015 saw the release of the Apple Watch, which runs watchOS, an iOS derivative.
 In 2016, Apple launched the iOS Developer Academy in Naples, and in 2019, they revealed iPadOS.

 Interface, Home Screen, System Font, Folders, Notification Center, Applications, App Library, Storage, Accessibility, Multitasking, Switching Applications, Ending Tasks, Task Completion, Siri, Game Center, Hardware.